Best Agentic AI Code Editors 2026: Why Cursor Might Have a New Rival

 2. What is the Windsurf IDE and how does it use agents?

-3. Does Aide support local LLM integration?
+3. Does Aide support local LLM integration safely?

 4. Which AI code editor is best for Python development?